semangatpagi/ikasmaklaravel/README.md

 ## UI components

-Now that you have successfully installed the project you can start using the UI components from Flowbite and Tailwind CSS to develop modern websites and web applications.
+Now that you have successfully installed the project you can start using the [UI components from Flowbite](https://flowbite.com/docs/getting-started/laravel/) and Tailwind CSS to develop modern websites and web applications.

 We recommend exploring the components using the search bar navigation (`cmd` or `ctrl` + `k`) or by browsing the components section of the sidebar on the left side of this page.

-## GitHub Starter kit

-Download or clone the [Flowbite Laravel](https://github.com/themesberg/tailwind-laravel-starter) Github boilerplate repository to get access to a project that already has Laravel, Tailwind CSS, and Flowbite set up for development.

-For even more resources and UI components you can check out [Flowbite Pro](https://flowbite.com/pro/).